Fair Warning Excerpt

 “I’m not a witness.
 I didn’t see anything.”

 I heard more typing before she responded.
-I wondered if she was checking on me further by typing an email to Myron, who was at the top of the FairWarning staff page and listed as founder, publisher and editor in chief.
+I wondered if she was checking on me further by typing an email to Myron, who was at the top of the FairWarning staff page and listed as founder and executive director.

-“Did you use to work for something called Velvet Coffin?” she asked.
+“Did you used to work for something called Velvet Coffin?” she asked.

 “Yes, before I came to FairWarning,” I said.
 “It was locally based investigative reporting.”